So, the time has come for you to get your stump grinder qualification, you could be:

 - how health and safety legislation will affect you

-Although, you will have to bring your own PPE as it is not good practice to share sweaty helmets and gloves.
-But don’t worry we provide a thorough list of exactly what you need to bring with you so no hiccups on the day.
+You will have to bring your own PPE as it is not good practice to share sweaty helmets and gloves.
+But don’t worry, we provide a thorough list of exactly what you need to bring with you, so no hiccups on the day.